marmelab/sedy/README.md

 That's it.

-### On all repositories of your organisation
+### On all repositories of your organization
-Sedy is not available on GitHub organisations yet.
+Sedy is not available on GitHub organizations yet.
 If you are interested to help, please contact [marmelab](https://marmelab.com) for any request.

 # Contributing